typedb/typedb-docs/02-clients/01-studio.md

 <div class="note">
 [Note]
-If the Project section is not showing try clicking Project button on the left edge of the TypeDB Studio screen.
+If the Project panel is not displayed try clicking Project button on the left edge of the TypeDB Studio window.
 </div>

 ## Basic operations

 ### File operations

+#### Create a new file

+To create a new file we use the button with the plus (`+`) icon.
+It is located at the top of the Text-editor panel under the Toolbar.
+It's horizontal position adjusted for the number of tabs opened in the text-editor — the button with plus icon will always stay at the right end of the tabs of the Text-editor.

+depends on the contents of the Text-editor tabs.
+If there are no tabs opened in the Text-editor panel, then the button will be on the left side (top left corner of the Text-editor panel).

+See image below.